zRenard/photoframe/README.md

 - **Efficient State Management**: Grouped related state and optimized updates
 - **Lazy Loading**: Components load only when needed

-For detailed information about the optimizations, see [PERFORMANCE_OPTIMIZATION.md](PERFORMANCE_OPTIMIZATION.md).

 ## 🚀 Production Deployment